B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 Data is large, arbitrary, and often unstructured.
 Data should be stored in a way that is scalable, durable, and secure.
 It should also attempt to minimize duplication.
-Filesystems like Zfs or Btrfs can be configured to deduplicate and compress data at the block level.
+Filesystems like ZFS or Btrfs can be configured to deduplicate and compress data at the block level.
 Backups should also follow the incremental "snapshot" paradigm, with full backups being taken at regular intervals.

 When storing the data long-term, `3-2-1` principle should be followed: